evrblk/monstera-example/README.md

   from above.
 * `./cmd/node` - stateful Monstera node with all the data and business logic.
 This is a runner for `monstera.MonsteraServer` and the place to register all implementations of your application cores.

+## Monstera codegen

+Monstera codegen is the opinionated part of the framework.
+I wanted to achieve type-safety and utilize comple-time checks, but wanted to eliminate human mistakes from vast boilerplate code.
+So I generate all boilerplate code.

+`./monstera.yaml` defines all application cores and their operations. `./generator.go` has an annotation for running `//go:generate` for Monstera codegen.
+It produces:

+* `./api.go` with interfaces for application cores and stubs
+* `./adapters.go` with adapter to application cores, that turns binary blobs into routable requests
+* `./stubs.go` with service stubs, that turn requests into binary blobs and route them to the correct application core

+Monstera codegen relies on several conventions in order to make it work in a type-safe way:

+* Methods of application core must have corresponding `*Response` and `*Request` objects in `go_code.corepb_package` package.
+For example, `AcquireLock` of `Locks` core must have `AcquireLockRequest` and `AcquireLockResponse` proto messages in `github.com/evrblk/monstera-example/corepb`.
+* `*Response` and `*Request` objects must be included into `oneof` of corresponding high level containers `update_request_proto`, `update_response_proto`, etc. For example, `AcquireLockRequest` must be included into `UpdateRequest`, `AcquireLockResponse` must be included into `UpdateResponse`.

+The reason why I do not generate high level containers (in `./corepb/cloud.proto`) is because of protobuf field tags.
+They need to be consistent and never change.
+That means I would need to assign field tags right in the yaml file.
+If I find an elegant and safe way to do it, I will simplify this codegen part.